 Explore the city on two wheels during National Bike Month.

 Deep Eddy Pool

-This is the oldest swimming pool in Texas, and it was opened to the public by the city of Austin in 1936.
-A popular with lap-swimmers and those who just want to splash around.
+Opened to the public by the city of Austin in 1936, this swimming pool is the oldest in Texas.
+Popular with lap-swimmers and those who just want to splash around.

-Austin sports 12 leash-free areas for you and your best friend to play.
+Austin sports more than 10 leash-free areas for you and your best friend to play.

 Downtown Guided Walking Tours

 The Austin Visitor Center offers a variety of options when it comes to exploring the history and architecture of our city.

 This winery prides itself on making high-quality wines from Texas grapes.
 The view from the bluff overlooking the vineyard is breathtaking.
 See website for tasting room hours.